bgmgmbh/visual-regression-testing/tests/demo2/README.md

 # Demo 2 Visual Regression Testing

-## Installation

-1. Install the Visual Regression Testing Base Distribution.
-You can find it here: https://gitlab.bgm-gmbh.de/bgm/visual-regression-testing.
-Follow the install intructions in it's README.
+This is a custom demo with some improvements.

+Images are stored in a folder built from the URL.
+Some Logs are written to comparisonResults/testIdentifier.

+To process more than one URL, you should use the testsuite.sh script.
+Have a look at the needed parameters there.

 ## Usage

 To start the tests, execute this from the root folder of your Visual Regression Testing Base Distribution:

 ```
-#direct call
+# direct call
 node_modules/casperjs/bin/casperjs test tests/demo2/testsuite.js --baseUrl="http://my.url/" --url="to/test"

-#using a wrapper script to handle url lists
+# using a wrapper script to handle url lists is much more comfortable
-# a "#" in the path/to/file/with/urls says: ignore this line
+# a "#" in the tests/demo2/urlList says: ignore this line
-tests/demo2/testsuite.sh "http://my.url/" "path/to/file/with/urls"
+tests/demo2/testsuite.sh "http://my.url/" "tests/demo2/urlList"
 ```